tjsego/mechanica/docs/source/potentials.rst

-    The cosine of angles is used when evaluating angle and dihedral bonds to improve computational performance, but presents challenges to creating custom potentials in that analytic expressions for derivatives of the potential function can be excessively tedious to generate and implement.
-This is issue motivates providing built-in support for approximating derivatives using finite difference.
+    The cosine of angles is used when evaluating angle and dihedral bonds to improve computational performance, but presents challenges to creating custom potentials in that analytic expressions for derivatives of the potential function can be excessively tedious to derive and implement.
+This issue motivates providing built-in support for approximating derivatives using finite difference.
 However, providing functions for the first and sixth derivative of a potential function is recommended whenever possible, as is examining the quality of the generated interpolation of a potential function before